Anthony Perry: 4–9 June

 The victory at Tuberneering shocked the military who withdrew as far as Wicklow town to regroup in safety and gave Perry his nickname the "screeching general" from his practice of screaming at the enemy when leading rebel attacks.
 The rebels failed to follow up the victory despite the fact that much of County Wicklow, including Arklow town, was left unoccupied by the British during these critical days.

 Part of the reason for this failure to effectively follow up the victory was undoubtedly down to the fact that the rebel forces lacked military discipline, but also that the victorious rebels took advantage of their new power to settle old scores by hunting down and taking revenge upon local enemies.
-For example, on 7 June, Perry led a raid upon Carnew, scene of the Carnew executions of rebel suspects on 25 May, burning most of the town to the ground.
+For example, on 7 June, Perry led a raid upon Carnew, the scene of the Carnew executions of rebel suspects on 25 May, burning most of the town to the ground.
 He was also suspected of involvement in the execution of two of his yeomen torturers at the Gorey camp on 8 June.